kaixuan98/kaixuan98/README.md

 ---
 - TypeScript ( with React )

-Typescript is like a booster on Javascript, it makes JS code easier to read and understand with type enforcing (one of the most popular language in web development!).
+Typescript is like a booster on Javascript, it makes JS code easier to read and understand with type enforcing.
+I am learing typesript to improve my code and make it less prune to erros and bugs.

 - D3.js (Data Visualization)